sc-ventures/cloudbreak-documentation/docs/external-ldap.md

 ## Using an external authentication source for clusters

-Cloudbreak allows you to register an existing LDAP/AD instance and use it for multiple clusters.
+Cloudbreak allows you to register an existing LDAP/AD instance as an [external source](concepts.md#external-sources) and use it for multiple clusters.
 You must create the LDAP/AD prior to registering it with Cloudbreak.
 Once you have it ready, the overall steps are:

 1. Register an existing LDAP in Cloudbreak web UI or CLI.
 1. Once registered, the LDAP will now show up in the list of available authentication sources when creating a cluster under advanced **External Sources** > **Configure Authentication**.